PHenegan/Chip8-Interpreter/README.md

 and seemed interesting to learn about.

 ## What works?
 What's left?
-- the chip-8 sound timer works but currently doesn't actually play any sound. i want to see if i can play a tone or something directly through sdl but i may have to find an mp3 or wav file for it.
+- the chip-8 sound timer works but right now it makes a sine wave frequency.
+I may switch this to use a square wave frequency but for now it works

 (These ones are lower priority because they would require a decent amount of work and I want to move onto other projects)